 The original XP recipe is based on four simple values – simplicity, communication, feedback, and courage – and twelve supporting practices:

-(I) Planning Game: Business and development cooperate to produce the maximum business value as rapidly as possible.
+(I) Planning Game: Business and Devops Services Company to produce the maximum business value as rapidly as possible.
 The planning game happens at various scales, but the basic rules are always the same:

 o Business comes up with a list of desired features for the system.
 Each feature is written out as a user story, which gives the feature a name, and describes in broad strokes what is required. .